LVMark: Robust Watermark for Latent Video Diffusion Models: Experiments

-\textbf{Video Quality and Bit Accuracy.} There is a trade-off between video quality and bit accuracy, making it a key challenge in digital watermarking to improve both simultaneously.
+There is a trade-off between video quality and bit accuracy, making it a key challenge in digital watermarking to improve both simultaneously.
 Consequently, for a fair comparison, we measure the video quality when bit accuracy is maintained close to 100\%.
-We first compare the generated video quality and bit accuracy of our method against other approaches, as shown in Figure~\ref{fig:qualitative_2} and Table~\ref{tab:Quantitative Results}.
+As shown in Table~\ref{tab:Quantitative Results}, we compare the generated video quality and bit accuracy of our method against other methods.
+Note that since VideoShield~\cite{hu2025videoshield} generates a different video from the original, the visual quality metrics in the table are not meaningful.
+Our method outperforms other methods, especially video quality and temporal consistency.
+Figure~\ref{fig:qualitative_2} and Figure~\ref{fig:further_qualitative} also show our method achieves higher visual quality compared to other methods.
 We observe that image-based watermarking methods~\cite{zhu2018hidden, sander2024watermark, fernandez2023stable, kim2024wouaf} do not fully address temporal consistency, as they independently embed the invisible message into each frame of the generated video.
 The performance drop of image diffusion model watermarking methods~\cite{fernandez2023stable, kim2024wouaf} is particularly pronounced when applied to video diffusion models, as they are designed for image-based models that ignore temporal information.
 Video watermarking methods~\cite{masoumi2013blind, zhang2023novel} maintain relatively high bit accuracy and video quality but exhibit inferior performance compared to our method.
-Our method preserves video quality, including temporal consistency, while achieving the highest bit accuracy (more details in Section~\ref{subsec:Ablation study}).
+Although VideoShield~\cite{hu2025videoshield} and VideoMark~\cite{hu2025videomark} achieve high bit accuracy, they produce videos that are different from the original.
+In contrast, our method preserves the original video, while achieving the highest bit accuracy and temporal consistency.

+Furthermore, we conduct a user study with 100 participants recruited via Amazon Mechanical Turk (AMT)~\cite{amazon_mturk}.
+Informed consent is obtained from all participants through the AMT platform prior to their participation.
+All data are collected anonymously, and no personally identifiable information is gathered.
+Participants compare videos from our method and all baselines across six randomly selected scenes and select the one most similar to the original.
+As shown in Table~\ref{tab:user_study}, our method receives the highest average preference score, confirming its superior video quality.